brendanebers/wheresbrendan/README.md

 ### Setup the Virtual Environment

-In a console, navigate to `wheresbrendan` and run
+In a shell, navigate to `wheresbrendan` and run

 ```bash
 virtualenv